Powerlearnproject/se-day1-assignment-emma-obelenge/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
 1. Unit testing: This is the process of testing separate software modules or features separately.
 It is essential for guaranteeing that every component of the software functions properly on its own.
 2. Integration testing: Confirms that various parts or systems function as intended together.
-It is crucial for identifying problems that occur when integrating various software components.
+It is crucial to identify problems that occur when integrating various software components.
 3. System testing: Verifies that the system satisfies the requirements by testing the system as a whole.
 It is essential for confirming the program's overall functionality and performance.
 4. Acceptance Testing: Confirms that the program satisfies the needs of the business and is prepared for implementation.
 Ensuring software delivers value to end users is of utmost importance.